jundalisay/superb/content/en/research/einstein/relativity/section-17.md

-+++
+---
+title: "Minkowski’s Four–dimensional Space"
+heading: "Section 17"
+date: 2022-03-31
-title=  "Minkowski’s Four–dimensional Space" heading=  "Section 17" description=  "Minkowski space has the element of time which is essential to create Einstein's spacetime fabric for General Relativity" image=  "/covers/rel.jpg" linkb=  "/research/einstein/relativity/section-16" linkbtext=  "section-16" linkf=  "/research/einstein/relativity/section-18" linkftext=  "section-18"
+description: "Minkowski space has the element of time which is essential to create Einstein's spacetime fabric for General Relativity"
-+++
+image: "/covers/rel.jpg"
+---

 <!--
 THE non-mathematician is seized by a mysterious shuddering when he hears of “fourdimensional” things, by a feeling not unlike that awakened by thoughts of the occult.
  -->